 We’ve all had moments where our ego takes the wheel, even on our spiritual journeys.
 But true spirituality isn’t about being perfect; it’s about being authentic.
 It’s about connection—to something greater than ourselves and to the people around us.

-The next time you’re tempted to post that #SpiritualAwakening selfie or judge someone else’s path, take a pause.
-Ask yourself: Is this bringing people together, or is it just feeding my ego?
-Stay humble, stay open-minded, and remember—spirituality isn’t a performance.
+The next time you’re tempted to post that #SpiritualAwakening selfie or judge someone else’s path, ask yourself: Is this bringing people together, or is it just feeding my ego?
+Stay humble, stay open-minded, and remember…spirituality isn’t a performance.
 It’s a practice.